 (A young adventurer’s solo journey across the Soviet Union and Siberia during the height of the Cold War) Saturday April 20th 1968, Hotel Metropole, the Soviet Union “Are you sure you’re safe?
 I’ve been so worried about you.”
-After a disturbing number of clicks, my mother’s voice echoed down the line, “I haven’t … Continue reading 8000 MILES & 8 TIME ZONES
+After a disturbing number of clicks, my mother’s voice echoed down the line, “I haven’t been able … Continue reading 8000 MILES & 8 TIME ZONES

 Someone else who was about to make the “big time” in 1965 was actress, Sharon Tate.
 Following her success in the much-hyped TV version of Jacqueline Suzann’s explosive novel, “Valley of the Dolls”, Sharon had just completed filming, “Eye of the Devil” with David Niven and Deborah Kerr.